One of the biggest catalyst for getting new people into cold plunging is the fact that cold exposure increases dopamine – proven time and time again.

 Dopamine, often referred to as the “feel-good” neurotransmitter, plays a critical role in controlling the brain’s reward and pleasure centers.

-It regulates mood, motivation, and attention.
-An increase in dopamine is commonly associated with a feeling of reward or satisfaction.
-In our modern era, many turn to external stimulants to achieve this rush, whether it's through food, drugs, or digital notifications.
+In our modern era, many turn to external stimulants to achieve this rush, whether it’s through food, drugs, or digital notifications.

 However, the downside to these external stimuli is the inevitable crash that often follows, leading to feelings of withdrawal and sometimes even depression.

-Cold exposure, on the other hand, offers a natural method to elevate dopamine levels without the associated downsides.
-It's no surprise then that figures like Wim Hof advocate for its regular practice, emphasizing its role in maintaining optimal mental health.
+It’s no surprise then that figures like Wim Hof advocate for its regular practice, emphasizing its role in maintaining optimal mental health.

 Hof himself has undergone numerous scientific evaluations, consistently showing that his methods, primarily centered around cold exposure and breathing techniques, can indeed influence the autonomic nervous system and immune response.